 The compressors feature a semi-hermetic construction, and are fitted with a three-phase asynchronous two-pole motor (2900 rpm at 50 Hz) directly coupled to the male rotor, which in turn drives the female rotor.
-These compressors are fitted out with a centrifugal oil separator (see chapter 3: "Lubrication") and that allows the compressors to be installed in the refrigerant circuit without requiring any additional components.
+These compressors are fitted out with a high-efficiency oil separator, whose position is different depending on the series (see chapter 3: "Lubrication") and that allows the compressors to be installed in the refrigerant circuit without requiring any additional components.
 The motor is cooled by the intake gas that flows through special holes and grooves.

-For the RS5 series the capacity control is achieved by using a slide valve, which is moved by a hydraulic piston and which ensures part load operation by controlling the suction volume.
-The compactness, low noise, efficiency, completeness of the ranges and their simple installation make these series compressors ideal for the construction of a range of high-efficiency and modern flooded evaporator system, water/water and air/water chillers and heat pumps.
+For the ES3 series the capacity control is achieved by using a slide valve, which is moved by a hydraulic piston and which ensures part load operation by controlling the suction volume.

+The compactness, low noise, efficiency, completeness of the ranges and their simple installation make these series compressors ideal for the construction of a range of high-efficiency and modern water/water and air/water chillers and heat pumps.